The Compassion of the Lord

 Offering the Lowest Bid

-Many people have difficulty in worship because they have never received what Christ offers.
-They are following a moral code and offering that to God.
-In fact all that they have ever done is offer things to God.
-Their hands are full, and they have never come to Christ to receive.
+If you find it difficult to love God, could it be that you have not yet received what Christ offers?
+Perhaps you are following a moral code and offering that to God.
+Your hands are full, and you have never come to Christ to receive.

 One reason we find this so difficult is that we don’t like debt.
 This came home to me when a friend offered to fix a problem in our home.
 He spent a couple of hours working on it, and I was grateful.
 I tried to slip some money in his pocket, but he wouldn’t take it.